BullTronics/Remote-Control-Server-NodeJS/README.md

 ## Further help

-To get more help on the RemoteControlServe contact `admin@bulltronics.com`.
+To get more help on the RemoteControlServer, contact `admin@bulltronics.com`.